 What to serve with turkey burgers

 Like hamburgers, turkey burgers are endlessly customizable!
 You can serve them with all kinds of sides.

 Fries, of course, are a go-to.
 Who doesn't love fries?!
 These oven-baked french fries are a great healthy option.
 You also can't go wrong with sweet potato fries.

 Oven-fried pickles are another favorite of mine, especially with ranch on the side!

 A good veggie side is welcome too.
-You can cook your favorites in your grill basket or straight on the grill as I do with these grilled prosciutto-wrapped asparagus.
+You can cook your favorites in your grill basket (like squash and zucchini) or straight on the grill as I do with these grilled prosciutto-wrapped asparagus.

 Or you can prepare them in your kitchen while the burgers cook.
 My sons and I love this oven-roasted broccoli.

 Bacon herb potato salad is another classic side for barbecues, as is this simple fruit salad.
 My friend introduced me to smoked mac and cheese and it's a new favorite.
 (Maybe this will be the year we invest in a smoker!)

 Grilled Turkey Burgers